CNSocialDepress: A Chinese Social Media Dataset for Depression Risk Detection and Structured Analysis: Limitations

 \section{Limitations}

-While \textbf{CNSocialDepress} provides a valuable resource for depression risk analyses in Chinese social media, several limitations should be noted.
-First, the dataset is sourced exclusively from Weibo, potentially introducing platform-specific demographic biases (e.g., underrepresentation of rural or elderly populations).
+While \textbf{CNSocialDepress} provides a valuable resource for depression risk analysis on Chinese social media, several limitations should be noted.
+First, the dataset is sourced exclusively from Weibo.
+This may introduce platform-specific demographic biases, such as the underrepresentation of rural or elderly populations.